 On top of that, if you’re in it for food, you can visit Manila’s Chinatown in Binondo, where Chinese food is abundant.

-The Philippines is home to so much more beautiful tourist destinations where you can enjoy endless fun activities with your family and friends.
-With over 7,641 islands, you wouldn’t even know where to start!
-Although most people actually find the Philippines an easy country to travel in, despite the many islands.
-Primarily because of how you can enjoy a variety of activities all in just one country.
+The Philippines is home to so many beautiful tourist destinations where you can enjoy endless fun activities with your family and friends.
+With over 7,641 islands, you wouldn’t even know where to start with exploring the Philippines – though this is a surprisingly easy country to travel in.
+So start planning your trip today!

 Angelo Castelda works as a contributor for a news magazine in Asia.
 He loves to learn and understand diverse cultures and aims to share through his writing his experiences around the world.